Anderson localization of a Rydberg electron: Examples of different types of interactions

-The key results of this study are displayed in Fig.~\ref{fig:R1}.
-In Fig.~\ref{fig:R1} (a) and (b) we characterize the extent of localization by using the minimum, mean, and maximum values of $\mathcal{P}$ as a function of $\nu$.
+As implied by the nearest-neighbor hopping terms revealed by Fig.~\ref{fig:energies}, the $R = 1$ case allows for a direct comparison with the standard Anderson model.
+The key results for this $R$ value are displayed in Fig.~\ref{fig:R1}.
+In Fig.~\ref{fig:R1} (a) and (b) we characterize the extent of localization by plotting the minimum, mean, and maximum values of $\mathcal{P}$ as a function of $\nu$.
 The fixed disorder strength is sufficiently weak such that extended states having $\mathcal{P}>2/3$ are still present for the lowest $\nu$ values.
 Numerical power-law fits of this data show that $\langle\mathcal{P}\rangle\sim \nu^{-2/3}\sim M^{-1}$, where $\langle\rangle$ denotes an average over the entire spectrum and disorder realizations.
-This numerical evidence clearly indicates that all eigenstates of the $R = 1$ ring localize in the thermodynamic limit, confirming the existence of Anderson localization.
+This numerical evidence clearly indicates that all eigenstates of the $R = 1$ ring localize in the thermodynamic limit.

+To obtain these quantitative results, we performed calculations for $\nu\gg 500$, where the exact Hamiltonian becomes numerically cumbersome to evaluate.
+For these values, we used the model Hamiltonian containing only nearest and next-nearest neighbor hopping amplitudes detailed in Appendix \ref{sec:app:matrixel}.
+These amplitudes, obtained asymptotically as $\nu\to\infty$, give a quantitatively accurate model even for relatively low $\nu$ values $\nu\sim100$.
+We demonstrate in Fig.~\ref{fig:energies}(b) that the spectra of the exact system and this model agree excellently for all $\nu$ values, and we then used the $R = 1$ model Hamiltonian for $\nu>500$.
+Here, a calculation in the full Rydberg basis would have involved the diagonalization of a dense matrix of dimension $10^{11}$ rather than the sparse matrix of dimension $10^5$ in the site representation.